From childhood number plates to football heroes – Why each driver picked their F1 race number

 Valtteri Bottas – #77

 The Finn initially wanted to pick the number 7, but later decided that two was better than one, and opted instead for 77.
-Bottas revealed that part of the plan in the beginning was to incorporate it into a logo design, although he admits that did not quite go to plan.
+Bottas revealed that part of his thinking in the beginning was to incorporate the number into a logo design, although he admits that didn't quite go to plan.

 “I actually initially thought I would choose seven, but then I decided actually 77 would be nice," Bottas explained.
 "I just really liked the number.
 I’m not really superstitious or anything.
-Initially there was a bit of plan that we could try Valtteri Bottas, that instead of a ‘T’ you could use a seven for some designs, but I never really used it anyway."
+Initially there was a bit of plan that we could try ‘Val77eri Bo77as’, so that instead of a ‘T’ you could use a seven for some designs, but I never really used it anyway."

 Zhou Guanyu – #24